SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "I would think so, but maybe you should add something to it where you two can be together in private," Rainbow answered.

+"That's a good idea," Pinkie said.

+Rainbow asked, "what did Fluttershy say about her helping with the date?"

+"She's going to help me make a dress to give Rarity for the date, and she suggested I can wear the dress she gave me when I asked her out," Pinkie answered.

+"Sounds like you two are going to have a fancy date as long as Twilight can get you a carriage," Rainbow said.

+"Oh, that's a great idea, we can go to a fancy restaurant on the date," Pinkie said.

+Rainbow replied, "if you got a private booth I'd consider that quality time."

+*I'd consider any time with Fluttershy as quality time.*

+"Me too," Pinkie said.

+""

+"Yes, I just know Rarity will love it," Pinkie said.

+"What about you?"
+Rainbow asked, "I know Rarity would want you to have fun on your own date."